Hadrian the Bandit

 Metus reaches for the bag and unwraps the covering.
-A severely decayed arm-shaped fixture, with the flesh drooping off the bones.
-“This is your arm,” he states rather flatly.
+In between them, there’s a severely decayed arm-shaped fixture, with the flesh drooping off the bones.
+“This is your arm,” he states.
 “You still want it?”

 Upon seeing Hadrian’s very unhappy expression, Metus elaborates, “After I saw Morgan cut it off, I went up and bought it.
-The leftovers are not worth much to them.”
+The leftovers are not worth much.”

 “Do you work for Morgan?”

 “It’s well proven that severed body parts which are immediately attached will probably heal.
 But most people aren’t so lucky to be treated immediately.
-Anyway, I wanted to know if an arm ravaged by time is still viable, so I kept it in the bog for you.
-It’s not often I get to control a case.”
+Anyway, I wanted to know if an arm ravaged by time is still viable, so I kept it in the bog for you.”

 “Really?
 I was hoping you’d participate.
 I do look forward to seeing the results.”